sandroschutt/wp-child-theme-boilerplate/README.md

 If you don't want to use the gulp minified files and use a plugin for running that task instead, you'll have to change the extensions from ".min.css" to ".css" in <a href="https://github.com/sandroschutt/wp-child-theme-boilerplate/blob/main/inc/PublicSettings.php">/inc/PublicSettings.php</a>.

-The enqueueScripts and enqueueStyles functions are mapping the /build directory, so make sure to create your css files inside that directory or change the mapped directory in the $path variable.
+The Scripts and Styles classes maps the /build directory, so make sure to create your css files inside that directory or change the mapped directory in the $path variable for each class.

 ### Adding custom PHP

-You can write custom code and use namespaces anywhere inside the /inc folder.
-Keep in mind that all public facing code should be handled by the PublicSettings class, while any admin panel facing code should pass through AdminSettings.
+You can write custom code and use namespaces anywhere inside the boilerplate.

-For your code to take effect, you must create or call your code inside these two classes and call them in the constructor (if no hook is necessary) or in the ThemeSettings class, passing a class method as a callback for the hook.
+If you want to hook directly into the ThemeSettings class, you will have to use classes.
+Than you can call an instance of that class or its static methods inside ThemeSettings's constructor.
+Another route is to just create an instance of that class in functions.php.

-The boilerplate relies on OOP, so every function you add to any of the mentioned files should be called inside the /inc/ThemeSettings.php file.
+For the time being, procedural code still relies in default PHP inclusion.
+You can use functions.php for that.

 #### Example:

-Add a test function to PublicSettings.php:
+Add a test function to Shortocodes.php:
 <br/><br/>

 ```
-// includes/PublicSettings.php
+// Assets/Shortcodes.php

-function testBoilerplate()
+public static function test()
 {
-  echo "<p>WordPress Child Theme Boilerplate is up and running!</p>";
+  // Test code...
 }
 ```